PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the two-Concat SiNet affine tail to `passes/sinet_tail_concat_layout.py`.
-The former 654-line raw mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
-It reuses the preceding adapter/Resize-affine contracts, then proves both residual stages, two Concat axes, eight grouped constants, post aliases, and legacy fan-out before removing four input adapters and all equivalent post adapters.
+The latest implementation unit moves the active SiNet Softmax-mask residual tail to `passes/sinet_softmax_mask_layout.py`.
+The former 612-line raw mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
+It proves the Softmax permutation pair, ReduceMax axis, SUB/Reshape mask, six grouped transformed constants, side/main residual composition, post aliases, and legacy fan-out before removing five adapters.
 The pre-existing and indexed pipelines serialize byte-identical float32 and float16 SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous